mebeim/aoc/2020/README.md

 number of valid passwords.

-Let's use the [`re`][py-re] module to make our life easier and parse the policies using a [regular expression][wiki-regexp].
+Let's use the [`re`][py-re] module to make our life easier and parse the policies using a [regular expression][misc-regexp].
 In order to match a single policy, we can use the regexp `\d+-\d+ \w: \w+`, which means: *match one or more digits, followed by an hyphen, followed by one or more digits, followed by a space, followed by a character, followed by a colon and a space, followed by one